usalu/semio/examples/metabolism/README.md

 A bit overwhelmed?
 Just take a look at the Grasshopper script `nakagin-capule-tower.gh`💡

 #### Requirements
-- Grasshopper plugin: Elefront
-    > Just use the Rhino Package Manager to install it.
+- Rhino 8
 - Rhino model units need to be set to `Meter`.

-> Have you already discovered the futuristic version?

-When analyzing the folder structure you see that there is a special subfolder `.semio` on the root level.
-This folder is what turns a normal directory into a kit ⬆️
+When analyzing the folder structure you see that there is a special file `.semio/kit.sqlite3` on the root level.
+This file is what turns a normal directory into a `kit` ⬆️

 ```
 │   nakagin-capsule-tower.gh